davidpcahill/UnicornRSSDisplay/README.md

 1. Clone this repository to your local machine.
 2. Upload the python files to your Unicorn.
 (You can find the latest version of network_manager.py from https://github.com/pimoroni/pimoroni-pico/tree/main/micropython/examples/common)
 3. Edit secrets.py with your SSID and Wi-Fi password.
-4. Ensure you have enough free memory (at least 256kb).
+4. Ensure you have enough free space (at least 256kb).
 5. Run the rss_display.py script to start displaying RSS feeds on your Galactic Unicorn.

 ## Usage: